tobiasraabe/software_patents/README.rst

 Installation
 ------------

-To work on the project yourself, clone the repository on your disk with
+To play with the project, clone the repository to your disk with

 .. code-block:: bash